toddledev/documentation/docs/15-connecting-data/02-working-with-apis/index.md

 ![Test an API request|16/9](test-an-api-request.webp)

 You can test your API directly in the editor:
-1. For APIs with `Auto fetch` disabled, click the [kbd]▶[kbd] button to manually trigger the request
+1. For APIs with `Auto fetch` disabled, click the [kbd]Play[kbd] button to manually trigger the request
 2. View the response in the **Response** section at the bottom of the panel
 3. Check the status code, headers and body to ensure the API is working as expected
 4. Check the returned data to ensure the API provides the correct information